Food traceability final rule requirements

 Key dates to remember

-• Jan 20th, 2023 - Final rule becomes law at the completion of 60 days of being published in the Federal Register
+Jan 20th, 2023 - Final rule became law at the completion of 60 days of being published in the Federal Register

 Key points from the final rule